W-L/fedflow/README.md

 ## Setup

-Manual setup on FC GUI:
+Manual setup on FC GUI that are not automated:
 - register accounts on FC for all clients
-- create sites for all clients
+- create 'sites' for all clients
-- controller creates a project and tools within project (the number from the project URL is persistent and goes into the toml file)
-- controller generates tokens and clients use tokens to join projects

-for key-based ssh into VMs (check if this is actually necessary with vagrant VMS) maybe not, but for real deployment it well be `ssh-keygen -t rsa`
-`cp ~/.ssh/KEY.pub VMs/C0/ssh/authorized_keys VMs/C1/ssh/authorized_keys ...`

-Launching VMs
-`vagrant`

-Distribute data and credentials for all clients `python prep_environment.py -c resources/config_svd.toml -e resources/.env`